All Episodes

 But on the other hand, Mr. Casey, there are radar records, ground-penetrating radar now, showing that there are chambers beneath the Sphinx.

-You know, getting permission to dig beneath the Sphinx is kind of like going to Washington and saying, I'd like to dig a hole under the Jefferson Memorial or the Lincoln Memorial or the Washington Monument.
+You know, getting permission to dig beneath the Sphinx is kind of like going to Washington and said, I'd like to dig a hole under the Jefferson Memorial or the Lincoln Memorial or the Washington Monument.

 Very much like that, yes.

-You know, it's the national treasure.
+You know, it's the national treasures.

 Maybe they just haven't dug deep enough.

-Uh, there are some interesting things.
+There are some interesting things.

-I don't know whether Zahi Was mentioned this or not.
+I don't know whether Zahi was mentioned this or not.

 In fact, it upset a lot of the archaeologists.